BrittneySmith/Data-Glacier-Internship/README.md

 # Data-Glacier-Internship
-A repo of my internship as a Data Analyst with Data_Glacier
+A repo Data Analyst with Data_Glacier